Ericgacoki/Ericgacoki/README.md

 - ⚡ Fun fact: ...
  -->

 🔭 I'm currently working on Debts manager and USCC Test Record apps.
-I'll keep on updating these two repos and release a signed APK for each one of them once am "done" 😄.
-Let's keep coding dudes!
+I'll keep on updating these two repos and release a signed APK for each one of them once am "done" 😄.Keep coding dudes!